A certified historic structure is a property in Texas that is:

 You can claim the credit by filing the Texas tax report via Webfile, through an approved tax software provider or mailing the following forms with your Texas tax report.

 If all other requirements are met, the first tax report on which a particular credit can be claimed is the tax report that is based on the accounting period or tax year that includes the date the structure was placed in service.
-The credit can also be claimed on the following five consecutive tax reports.
+The credit claimed is limited to the tax due on the report and any unused credit can be carried forward to the following five consecutive tax reports.

 Upon the sale or purchase of a historic structure credit, the buyer should receive the following documents from the seller: